 After the Dissertation Director approves the submission of the dissertation to the Ph.D.
+Supervising

-Supervising Committee and by the dissertation submission deadline specified in the "Deadlines" section below, the Ph.D. candidate should submit their dissertation and a separate vita to the GSAS office by completing the online Pre-defense Dissertation Submission Form that requires downloadable OneDrive sharing links for the PDF files of the dissertation and vita.
+Committee and by the dissertation submission deadline specified in the "Deadlines" section below, the Ph.D. candidate should submit their dissertation and a separate vita to the GSAS office by completing the online Pre-defense Dissertation Submission Form that requires downloadable links on the College's official file sharing system for the PDF files of the dissertation and vita.
 The Ph.D. candidate should provide a paper copy of the dissertation and vita for any member of the Supervising Committee who prefers a physical copy.
 The GSAS office will distribute the submitted dissertation to all members of the Ph.D.
 Supervising Committee and the LITS staff member, who oversees dissertation formatting, for preliminary format review.